 - pumpkin pie spice

-- pumpkin puree – be sure to buy 100% pumpkin puree, not pumpkin pie mix.
+- pumpkin puree – be sure to buy 100% pure pumpkin puree, not pumpkin pie mix.
 Did you buy extra?
 Use it to make mini pumpkin pies!

 - Cream Cheese Frosting ingredients: powdered sugar, butter, cream cheese, vanilla extract

 How to make pumpkin snack cake with cream cheese frosting

 I'll keep things short and sweet because it's super easy to make this pumpkin cake!

 Step 1: Beat your eggs, then mix together your dry ingredients.
 Add the dry ingredients to your eggs.